-Christine is the Democratic floor leader and state senator from the 23rd Legislative District, including the Kitsap County communities of Hansville, Kingston, Poulsbo, Bainbridge Island, Keyport, Silverdale, and East Bremerton.
+Christine is the state senator from the 23rd Legislative District, including the Kitsap County communities of Hansville, Kingston, Poulsbo, Bainbridge Island, Keyport, Silverdale, and East Bremerton.

-During the 2012 legislative session she passed legislation aimed at stimulating entrepreneurship (SB 6289), removing duplicative state requirements for business licenses (SB 6098), mandating state agencies to accept electronic document submissions from businesses (SB 6354), and helping Kitsap families maintain access to health insurance (SB 6412).
+In previous sessions she successfully championed legislation to stimulate entrepreneurship (SB 6289), remove duplicative state requirements for business licenses (SB 6098), mandate state agencies to accept electronic document submissions from businesses (SB 6354), and help Kitsap families maintain access to health insurance (SB 6412).

-From her position on the Transportation Committee she helped to secure funding to sustain ferry operations and ensure construction of the additional 144-car Olympic Class ferry necessary for the system’s long-term viability.
+Having served previously on the Senate Transportation Committee, she helped to secure funding to sustain ferry operations and ensure construction of the additional 144-car Olympic Class ferry necessary for the system’s long-term viability.

 - In 2011 she led the effort to protect our state waters from catastrophic oil spill risks (HB 1186) and she has been a leading proponent of removing derelict fishing gear from the Sound.

-Additionally, through the state’s capital construction budget, clean-up of toxics in Port Gamble Bay will be accelerated and various regional drinking water infrastructure projects will be delivered.
+- Secured funding for the clean-up of toxics in Port Gamble Bay and regional drinking water infrastructure projects will be delivered.

 Before her election to the House, Christine served two terms on the Bainbridge Island City Council.